sblauth/cashocs/docs/source/user/demos/shape_optimization/demo_regularization.md

 )
 ```

-The remaining two parts are specified via {download}`config.ini
+The remaining parts are specified via {download}`config.ini
 </../../demos/documented/shape_optimization/regularization/config.ini>`, where
 the following lines are relevant